 Most people would agree that physically beating a child, or verbally tormenting them, would qualify as "abuse."
 What if you're a parent who allows your child to become obese?
 Should that be considered abuse too?
-According to ABC News, a growing number of people would answer "yes" to that question.
+A growing number of people would answer "yes" to that question.
 In fact, many states have already expanded their legal definition of "medical neglect" to include morbid obesity.
 That's because overweight children are more likely to have diabetes, high blood pressure, and heart disease - even at a young age.

 A new case is bringing this issue to the forefront again.
 A couple in Georgia was arrested and charged with felony child cruelty after police found their two daughters - ages 4 and 5 - living in squalid conditions.
 Both of the girls are obese.
 The 5-year-old - who should weigh about 40 pounds - weighs 158 pounds and can't walk more than a few feet without losing her breath.
 Her sister is 89 pounds, almost three times what a healthy child her age should weigh.
 As far as child protective services is concerned, obesity in children is considered 'medical neglect' because parents are ignoring potential health problems.